littleyellowbicycle/pythonPrac/readme.md

-I creat this repositories to prac pyhon
+I creat this repositories to prac python

 the first thing is to do practice with zhe book the other thing is to make ls.py